Skip to main content

 Switch to cooling bedding

 Ditch the heavy duvet.
-Instead, choose breathable materials like 100% cotton sheets, bamboo pillowcases, cooling mattress toppers and gel pillows.
+Instead, choose breathable materials like 100% cotton sheets, or bamboo bedding, cooling mattress toppers and gel pillows.
 Moisture-wicking fabrics can also reduce night sweats and help regulate body temperature.

 Try the Egyptian method